 Once the Annual Bluegrass begins to go into massive seeding towards the end of winter, the best thing we can do here is to mow the lawn with a rotary mower and catch the clippings.
 A rotary mower uses a sucking action to pull clippings off the turf and into the catcher, and will thus do the same for many, but not all Annual Bluegrass seeds.
 So we are actually making the problem a little less worse for next year.

 Mow more regularly when necessary to ensure that no Annual Bluegrass is left to seed for too long between mowings, otherwise we'll be allowing more seeds to fall back into the lawn for more weeds next year.
 Once the catcher is full, be sure to empty into the trash and not into the garden bed, because we don't want to be moving our Annual Bluegrass problem from our Saint Augustine lawn and into our gardens.

 Multiple Annual Bluegrass Treatments

-We will notice that not all the Annual Bluegrass will die in the Saint Augustine lawn after a single treatment of Annual Bluegrass weed killer.
+We will notice that not all the Annual Bluegrass will die in the Saint Augustine lawn after a single treatment of Annual Bluegrass weed herbicide.

-If this is the case then a second treatment can be undertaken after 3 to 4 weeks if we are still in the safe time period for killing Annual Bluegrass.
+If this is the case then a second treatment can be undertaken after 3 to 4 weeks if we are still in the safe time period for controlling Annual Bluegrass.